JoonHyeok-hozy-Kim/upenn_mcit/ajiv_mk2.md

   - our team successfully completed the treatments.
 - (I'm familiar with EMR, so I can work quickly.) [(TOP)](#list-of-contents)

+# 4.0 CPR
+- I haven't experienced a CPR situation during dialysis.
+- If I encounter a cardiac arrest during a dialysis treatment,
+  - I would immediately initiate a code blue.
+- My primary focus would be to ensure patient safety by initiating chest compressions,
+  - securing the airway, and rescue breathing, and preparing for advanced life support.
+- I would also alert my team to gather necessary equipment,
+  - such as an AED and emergency medications.
+- In addition, in the dialysis unit,
+  - I would coordinate with my team to return the patient's blood
+  - and secure the vascular access.
+- I would also provide support and information to the patient's family during this difficult time.

 # 4.1 팀워크- 업무가 많을 때 대처
 - I prioritize tasks based on patient vital signs and needs.